arangodb/arangodb/Documentation/DocuBlocks/Rest/Foxx/api_foxx_scripts_run.md

 @RESTHEADER{POST /_api/foxx/scripts/{name}, Run service script}

-@RESTDESCRIPTION
-Runs the given script for the service at the given mount path.

-Returns the exports of the script, if any.

 @RESTALLBODYPARAM{data,json,optional}
 An arbitrary JSON value that will be parsed and passed to the script as its first argument.

 @RESTURLPARAMETERS

-@RESTQUERYPARAM{name,string,required}
+@RESTURLPARAM{name,string,required}
 Name of the script to run.

 @RESTQUERYPARAMETERS

-@RESTPARAM{mount,string,required}
+@RESTQUERYPARAM{mount,string,required}
 Mount path of the installed service.

+@RESTDESCRIPTION
+Runs the given script for the service at the given mount path.

+Returns the exports of the script, if any.

 @RESTRETURNCODES